jbright-dev/CF-06.BootStrapAddressBook/README.md

 - Copy CSS code form uiGradient
 - Navigate to CSS style sheet and create a body tag (do not put a period before it) and paste the CSS
 - THE HTML PAGE WILL BE BLANK UNTIL YOU ADD CONTENT.
 You can add a height class to html tag and body tag to generate the background.
-- Add the h1 title as well as a top margin of 5 (mt-5)
-- Add a class to the header (didn't know you could do this) that centers the text and chooses the light color
+- add a header with the document name
-- Create a new div, this will be the container for our form, and give it the following class: border border-2 border-info shadow-lg p-2 bg-light
+- Create a new div, this will be the container for our form, and give it the following class: border border-2 shadow-lg p-2 bg-light *don't forget to make sure div's are properly wrapped
-- add our form and give it a blank action
-- looking at the contact form solution, we see two columns so add a row div and two col div's
+- create a form with a class of row g-3 p-2
-- Perform the scaffolding to make sure the divs are properly nested
+- Set up two columns and perform the scaffolding to make sure the divs are properly nested
   ```

                    <div class="row">            --->    <div class="row">